fujielab/fujielab-util-launcher/README.md

 - `--version`: Display version information and exit.
 - `--lang`: Select UI language (`en` or `ja`).
 If omitted, the system locale is used.
+- `--create-shortcut`: (Windows only) Create a shortcut on the Desktop for easy access.
 - `-h`, `--help`: Display help message and exit.

 ### Debug Mode